 Chemical Control Methods: EPA-approved aquatic herbicides may be used to control weeds in ponds.
 The first step in successful chemical control is accurate identification of the problem weed.
 Selective herbicides target specific weeds while allowing other plants to grow.
 Weed identification assistance is available through Clemson University Cooperative Extension Service county offices.
 After the weed has been identified, an herbicide that is labeled for aquatic use may be selected.
 Various chemicals have different product formulations; by law, only aquatic labeled pesticides may be used in aquatic applications.
 As with all pesticides please read and follow the label recommendations and additional chemical information exactly.
 Labels change frequently, and the label is the final legal document on herbicide application.
 Never exceed the rates recommended on the specific label of the product that is applied.

-Fluridone is a selective granular herbicide that controls duckweed (Lemna minor) and other nuisance aquatic weeds.
+Fluridone is a selective liquid herbicide that controls duckweed (Lemna minor) and other nuisance aquatic weeds.

 W. Cory Heaton, ©2015, Clemson Extension